codurance/site/src/_posts/2019-04-16-containers-with-docker.md

 - You still need knowledge about your environment to deploy to production
 - Like every tool, it isn't a silver bullet

-Why everything clarified, we can start.
+With everything clarified, we can start.

 ## <a name="working-with-containers"></a>Working with containers